02: Herisau to Wattwil

 A little higher, near a resting area, Schwellbrunn comes into view.
 Schwellbrunn, like Bizet’s Arlésienne, has been almost visible since the beginning of the journey but remains out of reach, perched on a neighboring hill.

-Much of the path unfolds here on the grass carpet.
+A large part of the path unfolds here on a grassy carpet.
 There’s no need to describe the ecstasy felt when treading this greenery, among the peaceful Simmental cows or the Braunvieh.

 Higher still, the path joins a modest asphalt road.